 - Mouth: oropharynx is erythematous with strawberry appearance.
 No exudates

 - Lungs: Clear to auscultation bilaterally.
 No rales, rhonchi, or wheezing

-- Heart: Regular rate and rhythm, S1, S2 normal, no murmur, click, rub or gallop
+- Heart: Tachy rate and rhythm; S1, S2 normal; no murmur, click, rub, or gallop

 - Skin: Color, texture, turgor normal.
 No rashes or lesions

-- Point-of-care COVID-19 nucleic acid test positive for COVID-19.
-Instructed to following CDC guidelines for quarantine
+- Point-of-care COVID-19 nucleic acid test was negative

 The patient and family voiced understanding of all medications.
 No barriers to adherence were noted.
 Patient was taking and tolerating all medications.
 AVS was given to patient/MyChart.